gevuong/aA-Games/go.md

 - fast build, fast compilation that's compatible with Windows, Mac, or Linux.
 - fast execution.
 The executables are native binaries, meaning there's no need for user's to download a separate runtime.
 - supports concurrency, meaning Go can take full advantage of multi-core computer processors
-- supports garbage collection, which means Go automatically frees unused memory rather than explicitly writing code to free memory
+- supports garbage collection, which means Go automatically frees unused memory rather than explicitly writing code to free memory.

 ### Hm, ok, Go sounds pretty awesome about now, but when would I want to use Go?